Stockbrokers are the authorized dealers through which anyone can buy/sell shares.

 Arbitragers: They are ones who buy a company into one platform and sell the same on another platform, instantly.

-The difference between the CMP of the company in various platforms gives them the profit.
+The difference between the CMP of the company on various platforms gives them profit.

-Eg. Buying in BSE and Selling in NSE, when the price difference is found.
+E.g. Buying in BSE and Selling in NSE, or Buying equity and selling futures, vice-versa when the price difference is found.

-Note*: Before buying any company check the prices in both the exchanges, where ever it is less, buy there and in the same way while you sell too.
+Note*: Before buying any company check the prices on both the exchanges, where ever it is less, buy there and in the same way while you sell too.

-But for intraday trading, you have to do the transaction in the same exchange.
+But for intraday trading, you have to do the transaction on the same exchange.

 ETF: Electronic Traded Funds, here important commodities like Gold and Silver price are quoted in the form of shares, one can buy precious metals in the form of shares virtually, the price of ETF is independent of SENSEX or stock market and varies only according to their international prices.